 - Employees need to be trusted and nowadays usually want to set their own performance goals.
-According to the recent Gallup survey, 69% of employees who are not held accountable for their performance are actively disengaged, with only 3% being engaged.
+According to a Gallup survey, 69% of employees who are not held accountable for their performance are actively disengaged, with only 3% being engaged.
 They estimate that poor engagement and ‘presenteeism’ cost organizations around £370 million a year.

-- Managers who create high performing teams focus on identifying and developing strengths, as well as dealing with performance issues, in order to be motivational and inspirational and encourage higher levels of engagement.
+- Managers who create high performing teams focus on identifying and developing strengths, as well as dealing with performance issues, in order to be motivational, inspirational and encourage higher levels of engagement.
 Regular, balanced feedback, recognition and praise for good work, especially from a senior manager, all contribute considerably to the employee feeling valued.
 Avoid being a demotivating manager, who delivers positive feedback, always followed by a ‘but’: ‘…but, this could be improved’ or ‘…but, you could do x or y better.’